 Vegan-Friendly Hotels in London

-These are just a couple vegan options!
+These are just a few vegan-friendly options!
 If you’re looking for more suggestions, check out — 11 Beautiful vegan-friendly hotels in London!
 Also, one note, don’t get too caught up in staying in one area over another — mass transit is extensive, making it really easy to zoom around the city.

 Hilton London Bankside